MSF-USA/chatbot-ui/docs/features/tts/components.md

   - Uses language-specific sample text (`TTS_PREVIEW_SAMPLES`).
   - Plays a short audio clip using the selected voice without changing global settings.
 - Displays voice metadata like gender and type (Neural/Multilingual).

+### 5. `TranscriptViewer`

+Used to display and interact with audio/video file transcripts.

+- Features a speaker icon to convert the transcript text to speech.
+- Supports speaking both the original transcript and any active translations.
+- **Limitation**: TTS is disabled for large transcripts stored as blob references to prevent excessive API costs and potential timeout issues.
+It is only available for transcripts that are stored directly within the message content.
+- Handles its own audio generation state and playback via a local `AudioPlayer` component.
+- Uses the same `/api/chat/tts` endpoint as chat messages.

+### 6. `AudioPlayer`

+A reusable UI component for controlling audio playback.

+- Used by both `AssistantMessage` and `TranscriptViewer`.
+- Provides standard playback controls (play/pause, progress bar, volume).
+- Displays an "X" button to close the player and stop playback.
+- Receives the `audioUrl` (Blob URL) as a prop.